MarkusBordihn/BOs-Player-Companions/README.md

 - Persistent Player companions with dedicated item to easy spawn and despawn.
 - Different player companion types like collector, follower, guard, healer and supporter.
-- Different sub-types and colors.
+- Different sub-types, styles and colors.
-- Friendly fire (for all of your tamed companions).
+- Friendly fire option (for all of your tamed companions).
 - Advanced control and experience level system.
-- Jade / Hwyla plugin integration
+- Jade / Hwyla plugin integration.
+- Automatic data backup.

 ## Player Companion Types